michaelbull/wysiwyg-editor/README.md

 ## Quotes

-Straight quotes surrounding a piece of text (e.g. "double" or 'single') are substituted for their correct [curly quotation marks][quotes].
+Straight quotes surrounding a piece of text (e.g. 'single' or "double") are substituted for their correct [curly quotation marks][quotes].

 | Before        | After         |